0xMiden/miden-client/crates/web-client/docs/debug.md

 ## Relevant changes

-This changes are already reflected in the codebase, but the settings to make the dev build have debug symbols are the following:
+These changes are already reflected in the codebase, but the settings to make the dev build have debug symbols are the following:

-1. The root Cargo.toml needs to optimize the dev profile for size, otherwise it wont compile:
+1. The root `Cargo.toml` needs to optimize the dev profile for size, otherwise it won't compile:
 ```
 [profile.dev]
 opt-level = "s"
 ```
-2. In the rollup.config.js the relevante options for the rust plugin are:
+2. In the `rollup.config.js` the relevant options for the Rust plugin are:
 ```
 {
    extraArgs: {